kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 The last problem we faced with this system is keeping optimistic changes away from non-optimistic ones.
-With the `updates` API, it's easy for developers to accidentally read some optimistic data while an update is written to a non-optimistic layer, making the change permanent.
-This may even happen when multiple items are optimistically added to a list, which makes the result contain optimistic items.
-Oops again.
+With the `updates` API, it's easy for developers to accidentally read some optimistic data while an update is written to a non-optimistic layer, making a temporary change accidentally permanent.
+This may even happen when multiple items are optimistically added to a list, which makes the result eventually contain optimistic items, even when their non-optimistic results have already been added.
+Oops again! 😕

 Hence, we put some systems into place to [keep optimistic data as separate](https://formidable.com/open-source/urql/docs/graphcache/under-the-hood/#optimistic-results--refetches) from "real data" as possible.
-Once one or more optimistic updates are started all active mutations for these optimistic updates will be delayed to resolve them as a batch together.
-For the user, this makes no difference as the optimistic change already reflects what the server data will change as well.
+Once one or more optimistic updates for mutations have been made, all active mutations for these optimistic updates will be delayed and resolved together as a batch.
+For the user, this makes no difference as the optimistic changes already reflected what the server data changes too.
 But internally this allows all optimistic layers to be cleared before the mutations' results are applied, preventing the mutation results from ever "seeing" the optimistic ones.

 Relatedly, we quickly found out that it's inconvenient to have queries overwrite optimistic mutations.
-When an optimistic mutation adds an item to the list it'd be very awkward for a query to refetch that list, making the optimistic addition disappear.
+When an optimistic mutation adds an item to the list, it'd be very awkward for a query to refetch that list, making the optimistic addition disappear.
 So we also started blocking queries that conflict with optimistic updates, which solved this issue too.